lubosmudrak/conrod/README.md

-# NOTICE: Original maintainer stepping down
+# NOTICE: Maintenance branch

-I'll no longer be maintaining conrod for the reasons discussed [here](https://github.com/PistonDevelopers/conrod/issues/1454).
+Original author is no longer maintaining conrod for the reasons discussed [here](https://github.com/PistonDevelopers/conrod/issues/1454).
 If you're looking for a similar yet nicer replacement GUI library, I recommend [egui](https://crates.io/crates/egui).
 If you're interested in taking over maintenance, please express your interest [here](https://github.com/PistonDevelopers/conrod/issues/1454).

+This branch is maintained for use in an app called SmallTime.
+No new features will be introduced, only bugfixes and dependency updates.
+Using this library is recommended only if you are already using Conrod in one of your projects and if using this version fixes some bugs in your project.
 ---

 # Conrod [![Actions Status](https://github.com/pistondevelopers/conrod/workflows/conrod/badge.svg)](https://github.com/pistondevelopers/conrod/actions) [![Crates.io](https://img.shields.io/crates/l/conrod_core.svg)](https://github.com/PistonDevelopers/conrod/blob/master/LICENSE)